dataplat/dbatools/.aider/prompts/template.md

 11. Do not use the Legacy parameter set that adapts Pester 5 syntax to Pester 4 syntax.
 This parameter set is deprecated, and does not work 100%.
 The -Strict and -PesterOption parameters are ignored, and providing advanced configuration to -Path (-Script), and -CodeCoverage via a hash table does not work.

-12. Analyze and update: --CMDNAME--
+12. Analyze and update: /workspace/tests/--CMDNAME--.Tests.ps1

 Make these changes directly in the code.
 If you encounter any SQL Server-specific testing scenarios that require special handling, implement the necessary adjustments while maintaining the integrity of the tests.